purrre/wrld-bot/README.md

 pip install juicewrld-api-wrapper
 ```

+### Contributing
+If you would like to contribute; fork the repo, make your changes, and open a pull request.
+Id like if things were kept fairly simple.

+If you have a larger idea, either reach out on my socials or open an issue & we can discuss.

+## Fair Use
+You are welcome to use this code to build your own bot, extend its functionality, or share it publicly.
+However, selling the code, claiming it as your own, or distributing it without proper credit is prohibited.
+Credit is defined as including my name (Pure) in any publicly accessible part of your project.

+All data accessed by this bot remains the property of its respective owners and should be used respectfully.

+Please contact me with any questions or negotiations at Twitter/X @purezeroh or Discord @purree.

 ## Site Access
-I couldn't remember the access code & didn't feel like searching or contacting the developer (shoutout to him hes cool asf) so I did the next best thing.. the simplest form of Reverse Engineering there is.
+I couldn't remember the access code & didn't feel like searching or contacting the developer (even though i did anyways, shoutout to him hes cool asf) so I did the next best thing.. the simplest form of Reverse Engineering there is.

 **The access code is `juicetracker`.**